Contents

 Sanitation problems in Nepal

 Nepal's sanitation problems have improved slightly over the past ten years.
-Still, open sewers and inadequate sewers along with a constant shortage of electricity leads to sanitation issues.
+Still, open sewers and inadequate sewers along with a constant shortage of equipment leads to sanitation issues.
 Wearing open toed shoes or sandals is never advisable - especially in the monsoon season.

 Pollution in Nepal